Margaret “Missy” Lee-Hagen

-Memorial services for Margaret “Missy” Lee-Hagen (Burke), 55, of Copperas Cove will be held at noon on Oct.
-6 at Viss Family Funeral Home in Copperas Cove with interment following at Central Texas State Veterans Cemetery in Killeen.
-Pastor Jaime Guajardo will be officiating the services.
+Memorial services for Margaret “Missy” Lee-Hagen (Burke), 55, of Copperas Cove will be held at noon Wednesday at Viss Family Funeral Home in Copperas Cove.

 (0) entries